kokkos/kokkos-core-wiki/docs/source/known-issues.rst

 CUDA
 ====

-- When using a legacy NVIDIA gpu, Kokkos' initialization can report errors like:
+- When using a legacy NVIDIA GPU, Kokkos' initialization can report errors like:

   .. code-block::